wfailla/un-orchestrator/orchestrator/README_NF-FG.md

 This section provides some examples of NF-FGs that can be deployed on the Unviersal Node through the un-orchestrator.

+Some examples are also available in the `config` folder.

 ## Example 1

 This example is very simple: configures a graph that receives all the traffic